jrkosinski/articles/article.md

-## 5 NFT Smart Contract Design Fails
+## 4 Common NFT Contract Design Anti-Patterns

 The NFT boom has happened, and is still happening (as of this writing in July of 2022).
 Etherscan has a handy search utility which, along with its handy verification and decompiling features, lets you peek at the code of many ERC721 to compare.
 Along with many well-designed contracts, we can also see many make the same mistakes over and over.
 In this article I will give my opinions on what I think are 5 of the most common "design fails" for NFTs, that I commonly notice when viewing NFT contracts on etherscan.